dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ## 7.5 annotate using VEP

-The last step in the workflow is use VEP to annotate the discovered variants with their effect on gene function.
+The last step in the workflow is to use VEP to annotate the discovered variants with their effect on gene function.

 ```
 snakemake  --use-conda -p -j 4  results/variants/annotated/cattle_taurus_10.cuteSV.ERR7091271.ont.minimap2/merged.vcf.gz
 ```

-lets view variants predicted to have high impact on gene function
+Let's view variants predicted to have a high impact on gene function
 ```
 bcftools view  results/variants/annotated/cattle_taurus_10.ERR7091271.ont.minimap2/merged.vcf.gz |grep -vP "^#" |grep "HIGH" |less
 ```

-Q: how many variants have high impact on the gene function?
+Q: how many variants have a high impact on the gene function?